Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: Introduction

-A general connection between reconstruction and the convergence time of the Glauber dynamics was shown by Berger et al \cite{BKMP} who showed, for general spin systems, that $O(n)$ relaxation time on the complete tree (without boundary conditions) implies non-reconstruction.
-A new work of Ding et al \cite{DLP} gives very sharp bounds on the mixing time of the Glauber dynamics for the Ising model on the complete tree, and illustrates it undergoes a phase transition at the reconstruction threshold.
-For the case of colorings, recently Hayes et al \cite{HVV} proved polynomial mixing time of the Glauber dynamics for any planar graph with maximum degree $b$ when $k>100b/\ln{b}$.
+A general connection between reconstruction and the convergence time of the Glauber dynamics was shown by Berger et al.~\cite{BKMP} who showed, for general spin systems, that $O(n)$ relaxation time on the complete tree (without boundary conditions) implies nonreconstruction.
+A new work of Ding et al.~\cite{DLP} gives very sharp bounds on the mixing time of the Glauber dynamics for the Ising model on the complete tree, and illustrates how it undergoes a phase transition at the reconstruction threshold.
+For the case of colorings, recently Hayes et al.~\cite{HVV} proved polynomial mixing time of the Glauber dynamics for any planar graph with maximum degree $b$ when $k>100b/\ln{b}$.
 Subsequently, improved results were established for the tree.
-In particular, Goldberg et al \cite{GJK} proved the mixing time is $n^{\Omega(b/(k\ln{b}))}$ for the complete tree with branching factor $b$, and Lucier et al \cite{Molloy,Molloy2} proved the mixing time is $n^{O(1+b/(k\ln{b}))}$ for any tree with maximum degree $b$.
+In particular, Goldberg et al.~\cite{GJK} proved the mixing time is $n^{\Omega (b/(k\ln{b}))}$ for the complete tree with branching factor $b$, and Lucier et al. \cite{Molloy} proved the mixing time is $n^{O(1+b/(k\ln{b}))}$ for any tree with maximum degree $b$ and the number of colors $k\ge4$.
+In a follow-up paper, Lucier et al.~\cite{Molloy2} further prove the same upper bound for the case when $k=3$.

 Our goal is to understand the relationship between the reconstruction threshold and the mixing time.
-Thus we want to establish a more precise picture than provided by the results of \cite{GJK} and~\cite{Molloy}.
+Thus we want to establish a more precise picture than provided by the results of~\cite{GJK} and~\cite{Molloy}.
 Our main result provides (nearly) sharp bounds on the mixing time and relaxation time of the Glauber dynamics for the complete tree, establishing a phase transition at the critical point $k=b(1+o_b(1))/\ln{b}$.
-Our proofs build upon the approaches used by \cite{GJK} and \cite{Molloy}.
+Our proofs build upon the approaches used by~\cite{GJK} and~\cite{Molloy}.\vadjust{\goodbreak}